 4. Communicate Clearly With Your Spouse

 If you are considering reconciliation, it is time to open the communication lines with your spouse.
 You may want to discuss what it is that you are expecting from them.
 While you are at it, also discuss what went wrong the first time.
-Separated couples getting back together need to talk about their situation and vent out all their feelings.
+Separated couples getting back together need to talk about their situation and vent all their feelings, as it helps in rebuilding trust.
 Unless that happens, it will be hard to move on.

 It may help to remember the time you had just started dating.
 Both of you would try to sneak in every little possible moment to spend with each other.
 Communication formed the foundation of your relationship.
 If you want to revive it, go back to those days.
 Make time for each other and communicate with each other.